 6. Quick-thinking and decisive

-Slow and steady may have won the race for the turtle, but it’s not a particularly good strategy when it comes to success.
+Slow and steady may have won the race for the turtle, but it’s not a particularly good strategy when it comes to human success.

 However, being decisive is important outside the business world as well.
 If you stall for years while trying to decide whether to move your family, change careers or go back to school, you lose precious time that could have been used to build up your success.
 Instead, make your decisions promptly and move forward without looking back.